medal007/alx-pre_course/0x01-git/README.md

-This file is mandatory in all ALX School taks
+This is my first git project on ALX This file has been updated